TSamanta/Docs-repo/defectMojo-findings.md

 Check the checkboxes of any or all Findings in the first column of the table to select and edit them.

 > [!Important]
 > This feature is available only on the Findings page.
-For more information, check the [Bulk Edit Menu section](https://defectdojo.github.io/django-DefectDojo/integrations/exporting/) of [Adding and Removing Tags](https://defectdojo.github.io/django-DefectDojo/integrations/exporting/) section.
+For more information, refer to  [Bulk Edit Menu section](https://defectdojo.github.io/django-DefectDojo/integrations/exporting/) under "Adding and Removing Tags" section.

 ### Filter your Findings table column
 To filter your Findings on your current page tags, select on the top right corner.